kid101/EncumbranceDemo/README.md

 Step 2: From the Project DIR

-Do a **gradle createServer**. to create the BootJar in demo-server project. execute`./build/node/runserver` to start the servers
+Do a **gradle createServer** to create the BootJar in demo-server project. execute`./build/node/runserver` to start the servers

 Only PartyA has privilege to run the service (On Conditional Property Used. looks for `active.service`set to `true` in JVM args to Activate the Service).
 In build/node/PartyA/ you will find 2 folders.
 Cache and Response: